 e) Trees can reduce cold air infiltration and exchange in a house by maintaining a reduced wind or still area.

 f) Trees can be planted to funnel or baffle wind away from areas — both vertical and horizontal concentrations of foliage can modify air movement patterns.

-g) Blockage of cooling breezes by trees increased by $75 per year cooling energy use.
+g) Blockage of cooling breezes by trees increased by $75 per year in cooling energy use.

 b) 17% reduction in building cooling by active evaporation by trees.